worsleyj/node-members-only/readme.md

 ## Setup

 Create a new PostgreSQL database and set the name in dotenv config.
-Default database name is "members_only".
+Default database name is "members*only".
-To populate the database with tables and dummy values, run the command _node db/populatedb.js_.
+To populate the database with tables and dummy values, run the command \_node db/populatedb.js*.

-## Dotenv
+## Environment Variables (.env)

+### Place all environment variables in a .env file in the root directory.\

+USER=username, where username is your PostgreSQL username.\
+PASS=password, where password is your PostgreSQL password.\

+Optional\
 PORT=num, where num is the port you wish to specify.
-Default port is 3000. dbName=name, where name is the name of the PostgreSQL database you created.
-Default is "members_only".
+Default port is 3000.\
+DB=name, where name is the name of the PostgreSQL database you created.
+Default is "members_only".\